 GHURA continues to utilize tax credits to assist large developers in their housing projects.
 The Low-Income Housing Tax Credit (LIHTC) program serves as incentives for the development of low-income rental units.
-The Internal Revenue Service annually allocates tax credits to eligible jurisdictions, and in 2017, GHURA's Board of Commissioners awarded \$2,389,241 in tax credits to Villa Del Mar LLC and the SummerTown Estates III project.
-The Villa Del Mar project will result in the development of 50 units that includes 4- and 3-bedroom units to accommodate larger families.
-The development, located in Toto, also represents the first LIHTC project to be constructed in central Guam.
+The Internal Revenue Service annually allocates tax credits to eligible jurisdictions, and in September 2018, Guam's Board of Commissioners approved the allocation of \$2.9 million in tax credits to Ironwood Guam Development to complete Phase II of Villa del Mar, which will add 88 multi-family units for eligible tenants.
+The development, located in Toto, represents the first LIHTC project to be constructed in central Guam.